Arthur200111/hsi-unmixing-redev/README.md

 ```

 ## Citation
-If you use this work in your research, please cite the following paper:
-[EGU-Net: A Deep Learning Approach for Hyperspectral Unmixing](https://example.com)  *(Replace with actual paper link)*
+This work is based on the paper [EGU-Net: A Deep Learning Approach for Hyperspectral Unmixing]([https://example.com](https://arxiv.org/abs/2105.10194)).